Affiliate links on Android Authority may earn us a commission. Learn more.

 That’s it for our list of the best smart rings you can buy, but plenty of other specialized devices are in the market.
 Here are a few honorable mentions.

-- HECERE NFC Ring: If you like the idea of an NFC ring but want more control over what it can do, the HECERE NFC Ring is for you.
-It allows technically-savvy users to write commands to the ring, which other NFC devices can then read.
+- hecere NFC Ring ($33.8 at Amazon): If you like the idea of an NFC ring but want more control over what it can do, the hecere NFC Ring is for you.
+It allows technically savvy users to write commands to the ring, which other NFC devices can then read.
 It’s also relatively affordable, which makes it great for hobbyists.

-- Prevention circul+: The circul+ is an alternative to the Oura Ring 3 and Circular Ring for health nuts.
-The two-piece ring is geared toward users looking for a more holistic workout companion.
+- Prevention circul+ ($300.43 at Amazon): The circul+ is an alternative to the Oura Ring 3 and Circular Ring for health nuts.
+The two-piece ring is geared toward users seeking a more holistic workout companion.
 It’s priced on par with the Oura Ring, though, and its design will be an acquired taste for some.

-- Go2sleep Ring: Specifically made with sleep tracking in mind, the sizeable Go2sleep Ring includes deep slumbertime analysis via blood oxygenation and heart rate data.
+- Go2sleep Ring ($89 at Manufacturer site): Specifically made with sleep tracking in mind, the sizeable Go2sleep Ring includes deep slumber time analysis via blood oxygenation and heart rate data.
 The ring also monitors breaths per minute, analyzes movement throughout the night, and calculates heart rate variability.